Skip to main content

 Business

-CDIC legislation requires trustee depositors to meet certain obligations which includes providing updated beneficiary information to their financial institution to help ensure that each beneficiary receives separate CDIC deposit insurance protection on eligible deposits, up to $100,000 per beneficiary.
-The legislation requires financial institutions to remind trustee depositors of their disclosure requirement every year.
+CDIC legislation requires Trustee depositors to meet certain obligations which includes providing updated beneficiary information to their financial institution to help ensure that each beneficiary receives separate CDIC deposit insurance protection on eligible deposits, up to $100,000 per beneficiary.
+The legislation requires financial institutions to remind Trustee depositors of their disclosure requirement every year.
 If the account has been closed over the course of the year, please disregard this notice.

 The legislation, that came into effect on April 30, 2022, creates three types of trust deposits with different legal disclosure requirements: